DXHeroes/knowledge-base-content/practices/automated_deployment.md

 # Automated Deployment

-## What is an Automated Deployment
+## What Is an Automated Deployment

 An Automated Deployment is a practice that allows you to ship code automatically (or partially automatically) across various stages of the development process - from development to production.
 It contributes to more efficient and reliable deployments.

 How do you know that the path your code has to take from development to production does not break its functionalities?
 To ensure that it does not happen, you should automate as much as possible.
 And for that, you need a deployment pipeline - the process of taking code from your version control (for example, git) and making it available to users of your application.

-We can classify automated deployment approaches into different categories according to the level of automation coverage across environments:
+We can classify Automated Deployment approaches into different categories according to the level of automation coverage across environments:

 1. **Continuous Integration**
    Continuous Integration is a practice of daily integrating code changes.
 Everything that has been developed keeps integrating daily.
 Each integration is automatically and immediately verified and tested to detect possible errors.